lexgwc/cofounder-matcher-frontend/README.md

 * Make small design updates to make the app feel as modern and clean as possible
 * Make the edit profile page auto-fill with existing values to ease profile updates for the user
 * Create an admin portal for management of schools and users
+* Convert all styling to exactly match the Radix components